-On may 29 1453, the Ottoman cannons broke through of Constantinople's Theodosian walls and Sultan Mehmed the second Ottoman armies swarmed into Constantinople, overwhelming the 7,000 Greek Byzantine and Italian soldiers who were defending it, and conquered the city.
+On may 29 1453, the Ottoman cannons finally broke through of Constantinople's Theodosian walls and Sultan Mehmed the second Ottoman armies swarmed into Constantinople, overwhelmed the Byzantine Emperor and the 7,000 Greek Byzantine and Italian soldiers who were defending it, and conquered the city.
 For over 1,000 years the "impregnable" Theodosian walls of Constantinople had defended the eastern capital of the Roman empire (which was later called the Byzantium empire) from every foe that tried to conquer it.
 The imperial capital dedicated by Constantine I in 330 had resisted siege on numerous occasions.
 The triple line of fortifications constructed on the land side in the fifth century by Constantine the Great had held off attacks by Goths, Persians, Avars, Bulgars, Russians, and especially Arabs.
 Even today they make an impressive sight.
-That is until a certain 21year old Ottoman Turk by the name of Sultan Mehmed II decided to have a go at them at 1453, succeded, turned Constantinople into present day Istanbul and changed the course of world history.
+That is until a certain 21 year old Ottoman Turk by the name of Sultan Mehmed II decided to have a go at them at 1453, succeded, turned Constantinople into present day Istanbul and changed the course of world history.

 The famed Theodosian walls.